shubhanshu02/WebVR-Assignment-1/README.md

 > You can use `<a-text>`, maybe use some `<a-image>` for the eye icon, use JS for playing with opacity...
 Best is to do the way you like! , just don't use simple HTML Tags (`<div> <p>`) as they don't show up on VR-Headset and also avoid usual CSS Styling other than the ones supported by A-Frame (read docs), use JS instead...

+ ### Task 4 (Score it carry : 20)

+ > **Show your skills**.
+Just come up with what you have learnt and give final touches to this assignment...
+There's literally no restriction, you can add objects, create button, maybe introduce a videosphere!!!, make it as attractive as you can, you'll be judged on the basis of concept and not design...

+ *That's it!
+Happy Aframing...*